Nouhamk/NFTProject/README.md

 - How blockchain work
 - Different type of blockchain
 - Consensus algorithm
-- How to interact with a blockchain
+- How to interact with a blockchainx
 - How to use metamask
 - Security rules for using a wallet and more